Now is a good time to review your finances and set yourself up for the year ahead.

 6. Register to vote

-Signing up to the electoral roll is quick and easy way and can boost your credit score by around 50 points.
+Signing up to the electoral roll is quick and easy - and can boost your credit score by around 50 points.
 It only takes five minutes to register online, (or you can apply via the post if you prefer).

 Lenders use the information on the electoral roll to confirm your identity, as it shows you are who you say you are.
 If you aren’t on there, it could cause complications and delays with your credit application.

 You need to be a UK citizen (or an Irish, EU or Commonwealth citizen with a permanent UK address).
 If you aren’t a UK citizen, you can send proof of your address (such as a UK driving license or utility bills) to the three main credit reference agencies and ask them to update your report to show that you have provided evidence.
+If you don't meet the criteria needed to be on the electoral roll, you can add a note to your credit report to explain to lenders why you're unable to register, and that you have the necessary documents available if and when required.

 7. Join Experian Boost

-Experian Boost is a new free tool designed to help you build your credit history by taking previously unreported bills such as entertainment subscriptions and council tax into account.
+Experian Boost is a free tool designed to help you build your credit history by taking previously unreported bills such as entertainment subscriptions and council tax into account.

 It sweeps your payment history over the previous 12 months to see how well you’ve managed your money.
 If you’ve been maintaining your bill repayments, then your Experian credit score may get a boost of up to 66 points.